 In Washington, D.C., she performed at the MacArthur and 48-time Helen Hayes award-winning Woolly Mammoth Theatre.

 She performed with Landless Theatre Company where she gained positive recognition in the Washington Post for her gritty portrayal of a "prostitute with perspective."
 Link here.

 Her film credits include: It's All In My Head (Amazon Prime, dir.
 Alyssa Michek), Vial (dir.
-Sonja O'Hara, Independent Magazine's 10 Filmmakers to Watch, premiered at Santa Barbara Film Festival), Narrow (dir.
-Anna Chazelle, premiered at Fantasia Film Festival), Quinceañera (dir.
-Angelique Molina, WIF Insight Fellow), among others.
+Emmy-nominated Sonja O'Hara, premiered at Santa Barbara Film Festival, view trailer here), Narrow (dir.
+Anna Chazelle, premiered at Fantasia Film Festival and is now on AMC's Shudder), Quinceañera (SXSW dir.
+Angelique Molina, WIF Insight Fellow), I Miss Us (BFI alum dir.
+Roth Rind, Horror Haus Festival "Audience Choice Award" winner, view trailer here) among others.
 She is SAG Eligible.

 She has training in Lee Strasberg and method techniques with Elizabeth Kemp (The Actor's Studio, acting coach for A Star is Born).

 Advanced On-Camera Acting at Margie Haber Studio (coach for Brad Pitt, Halle Berry, Tiffany Haddish, among many others).